 Ethernet switches work very differently then hubs.
 The Switch examines each arriving packet, reads the destination MAC address and pass it directly to the proper output port.
-Switches allow multiple conversations to occur simultaneously as opposed to being limited to only one with a hub.
-Switches eliminate the collision domain.
+Switches eliminate the collision domain allowing multiple conversations to occur simultaneously as opposed to being limited to only one with a hub.
 This dramatically increases network performance.
 A 100 Mbps hub shares 100 Mbps among all devices.
 A switch segments traffic betweens pairs of ports.
-A non-blocking 16-port 100 Mbps Ethernet switch has a maximum throughput of 800 Mbps.
-This assumes 8 pairs of connections evenly divided between the 16 ports each one operating at full 100 Mbps.
-Port A is able to talk to port D at the same time Port F is talking to Port B. A switch has another advantage besides eliminating collisions it allows full duplex communication.
+A non-blocking 16-port 100 Mbps Ethernet switch has a maximum throughput of 1600 Mbps.
+This assumes 8 connections evenly divided between the 16 ports each one operating at full 100 Mbps.
+Port A is able to talk to port D at the same time Port F is talking to Port B. Switches enables full duplex communication.
 This means individual computers can be transmitting at the same time they are receiving.
-This doubles throughput of our hypothetical 16-port 100 Mbps switch to 1.6 Gbps as compared to 100 Mbps for a hub.
 In actual use the advantage will not be as great but switches offer a tremendous performance advantage compared to hubs.

 When a switch does not know which port to use it floods the incoming packet to all ports, much like a hub.
-When the device responds the switch learns which port it is connected to and associates the MAC address with that port.
+When the device responds the switch learns the port and associates the MAC address with that port.
 The switch also floods all ports with broadcast frames.
 Switches are transparent.
 Ethernet applications have no knowledge switches are being used instead of hubs.

 Switches used to be much more expensive then hubs.
-In recent years switches have come down dramatically in price obsolescing hubs.
-New installation should be switch based.
-Gigabit Ethernet works only with switches.
+In recent years switches have come down dramatically in price obsolescing hubs while speed has been dramatically increased.
+New installations should be Gig switch based.
+Gigabit Ethernet prices are rapidly declining.
+Gig Ethernet LANs are an interesting inflection point.
+Historically computer performance has been limited by network speed.
+Gig Ethernet reverses that.
+When connected to Gig Ethernet typical PCs are only able to utilize a fraction of rated speed due to internal bottlenecks.

-Figure 20 Ethernet and Fast Ethernet Hub Rules
+Figure 15 Ethernet and Fast Ethernet Hub Rules